 Also, a court may order that support be paid or continue to be paid for any child over the age of 18 who is severely and permanently mentally or physically disabled, if such disability existed prior to the child reaching the age of 18 (or the age of 19 if the child is a full-time high school student, not self-supporting, and living in the home of the parent who is seeking or receiving child support), unable to live independently and support himself, and residing in the home of the parent seeking or receiving child support.

-Contact One of Our Child Support Attorneys In Fairfax, VA
+Contact One of Our Child Support Attorneys In Fairfax and Manassas, VA

 If you have any child support or other family law issues, please contact Leary Porter Law today to discuss your issues at 703-359-7111.
 We are here to help you.